delta-io/delta-docker/README.md

 4. Run some basic commands in the shell

-   > note: if you've already written to the Delta table in the python shell example, use `.mode("overwrite")` to overwrite the current delta table.
+   > Note: if you've already written to the Delta table in the Python shell example, use `.mode("overwrite")` to overwrite the current Delta table.
 You can always time-travel to rewind.

    ```scala
    // Create a Spark DataFrame